 Feeding Candy Cane Coral

 As mentioned before, candy cane corals don’t need heavy feedings: around twice a week should be fine.
-They’ll capture whatever tiny bits float around the aquarium by themselves.
-Additionally, they receive some of their nutrients from zooxanthellae, symbiotic algae they carry within that are able to photosynthesize.
+They’ll capture tiny bits floating around the aquarium by themselves.
+A healthy Caulastraea will extend its tentacles on a nightly basis in order to catch what it needs.

-You’ll see your candy cane corals extend their tentacles during the morning hours, as well as whenever food is present in the aquarium.
-Some reefers report much better growth in this species with the regular addition of mysis and other small coral foods, so if you’re not seeing much happening then you could bump up the feedings.
+You’ll see your candy cane corals extend their tentacles during the night, as well as whenever food is present in the aquarium.
+Some reefers do report much better growth in this species with the regular addition of mysis and other small coral foods.
+If you’re not seeing much happening, you could bump up the feedings.

 How to Frag Candy Cane Coral

 This coral is a quick grower, and you’ll notice new polyps popping up on a regular basis if yours is healthy.
 If it outgrows its spot, you can opt to frag it and sell or use the excess in a different aquarium.
 Dividing your candy cane coral should be a breeze due to the way it grows, with polyps on elongated stalks.

 All you need is a very sharp utensil like a coral bone cutter, which helps avoid damaging the delicate polyp flesh.
 Cut through the stalk and voilà, you’ve fragmented the coral!